nrfconnect/sdk-nrf/doc/nrf/libraries/networking/azure_iot_hub.rst

 You can configure the following options when using this library:

 * :kconfig:option:`CONFIG_AZURE_IOT_HUB_HOSTNAME` - Sets the Azure IoT Hub host name.
-Note that the host name can also be provided at run time.
+Note that the host name can also be provided at runtime.
 * :kconfig:option:`CONFIG_AZURE_IOT_HUB_DEVICE_ID` - Configures the device ID.
-The device ID can also be set at run time.
+The device ID can also be set at runtime.
 * :kconfig:option:`CONFIG_AZURE_IOT_HUB_USER_NAME_BUF_SIZE` - Sets the user name buffer size.
 You can adjust the  buffer size to reduce stack usage, if you know the approximate size of your device ID.
 * :kconfig:option:`CONFIG_AZURE_IOT_HUB_AUTO_DEVICE_TWIN_REQUEST` - Automatically requests the device twin upon connection to an IoT Hub.
 * :kconfig:option:`CONFIG_AZURE_IOT_HUB_TOPIC_MAX_LEN` - Sets the maximum topic length.
 The topic buffers are allocated on the stack.
 You may have to adjust this option to match with your device ID length.